-The municipality of Växjö is a prime example of Swedish wood construction, where at least 50% of new construction will be wood by 2020.
-Visit Växjö to see residential and commercial buildings, as well as infrastructure made in wood.
+The municipality of Växjö is a prime example of Swedish timber construction, with at least 50% of new buildings being built from wood as of 2020.
+Visit Växjö to see how and why wood is the way to increased sustainability.

-A key factor to the success in Växjö has been the close cooperation between the municipality, society and the industry, the triple helix.
-By clear societal planning and strategy, the proximity of an innovation environment and investments by the industry work has progressed.
-Before 1994 fire safety requirements prohibited buildings taller than two stories in wood but the transition to a performance-based system made Sweden into a global leader in wooden construction.
-Wood construction in Sweden is also far ahead in terms of digitalization, prefabricated construction, automatization and robotization.
-Digitalization of information flows in the construction process leads to higher efficiency and improved quality.
+In the past, fire safety requirements prohibited buildings taller than two storeys from being constructed from wood, but the transition to a performance-based system has made Sweden a global leader in wooden construction.
+Sweden is also forging ahead in digitalisation, prefabricated construction, automation and robotisation in this field.
+Digitalisation of information flows in the construction process leads to higher efficiency and quality.

-Cross-laminated timber is another area where other business models and construction systems are relevant.
-Sweden is far ahead in this area as well, not least with regards to moisture and fire safety for wood as a construction material.
+Cross-laminated timber is another area where new business models and construction systems are helping.
+Sweden is a leader in this area too, particularly in fields such as moisture protection and fire safety for wood as a construction material.

-Smart Housing Småland (SHS) is an innovation environment based in Växjö that strives to facilitate innovation and growth within wood and glass construction.
-SHS is led by the Research Institutes of Sweden (RISE) and is backed by Vinnova, universities, the regional municipal board and other regional organizations.
-There are several types of ongoing work within SHS that relates to The Modern Wooden City such as test beds, construction projects, new technology and research projects.
-For example, there are current projects that strive to digitalize the process of inspection, i.e. improving quality assurance and creating more robust buildings.
+Smart Housing Småland (SHS) is an innovation environment based in Växjö that aims to foster innovation and growth within wood and glass construction.
+SHS is led by the Research Institutes of Sweden (RISE) and supported by Vinnova, universities and a number of regional organisations.
+Much of the work at SHS is related to The Modern Wooden City, such as test beds, construction projects, new technology and research projects.
+One example is the digitalisation of the construction inspection process, to improve quality assurance and create more robust buildings.

 Limnologen residential buildings

-The residential building Limnologen in the Modern Wooden City consists of four 8-story buildings that used to be the tallest wooden buildings in Sweden when they were built in 2009-2011.
-The new residential project Trummens Strand will be the biggest wood housing project with more than 6000 cubic meters of CLT wood.
-The tallest buildings are eight stories tall and there’s a strong focus to show the wooden aspects of the building by having exposed massive timber walls.
+The Limnologen apartment buildings in the Modern Wooden City consist of four eight-storey buildings that were the tallest wooden constructions in Sweden when they were completed.
+The new residential project Trummens Strand will be the largest wooden housing project, comprising more than 6,000 cubic metres of wood and eight stories in the tallest buildings.